 It was an immediate success and developed into a fishing page, with Bernard as the angling correspondent.
 After a year, the idea of a Crabtree book was suggested.
 Bernard worked for six months at home, creating all the cartoon strips and the words.

-Working at the Mirror had advantages: at least he could be sure of a favourable review.
-But the assistant editor did better than that, writing: ‘I have to say what Bernard Venables cannot say for himself: that he has written and illustrated the best fishing book since Izaak Walton’.
-Jack Hargreaves told Bernard: ‘This will sell a million’.
+Working at the Mirror had advantages, as at least he could be sure of a favourable review.
+But the assistant editor did better than that, writing: "I have to say what Bernard Venables cannot say for himself: that he has written and illustrated the best fishing book since Izaak Walton."
+Jack Hargreaves told Bernard: "This will sell a million."
 But it did way better than that.
 Bernard went on to write 18 books, most of them highly readable, though nothing achieved the success of Crabtree.

-Even into his 90s (he died aged 94 in 2001) he continued to write and paint.
+Even into his nineties (he died aged 94 in 2001) Bernard continued to write and paint.
 Today’s anglers owe a huge debt to him.
 He was once called ‘the father of modern angling’.
 Many would say that even such a tribute understates his huge influence on fishing.

-This article was brought to you courtesy of Keith Elliott, editor of Classic Angling Magazine and details some of the achievements of the great Bernard Venables in the latest instalment of the angling heroes series.
+This article was brought to you courtesy of Keith Elliott, editor of Classic Angling Magazine.